vmodamio/typewrt_v1/README.md

 Ended implementing a [debounce/denoise algorithm that found very elegant](https://sev.dev/hardware/better-debounce-algorithms/).
 Then, the interrupt mechanism was modified to be able to still register keys while pressing others.
 Once a key triggers the event, the keyboard would still scan the whole matrix for more events, during a small period of few seconds, going to sleep after timeout.
 New registered events reseting the timer to zero.
+For the microcontroller board, I avoided powering it from the 5V line to skip the voltage regulator (power from the 3.3V instead), and I desoldered all the leds as well.
+At the end, the keyboard is using barely 3 uA current when idle, and 3 mA during the active typing.
+That is above a factor 100 compared to the USB alternatives, and more than a factor 10 compared to wireless.

 ### Board (SBC) and OS
 The Raspberry Pi zero W was a evry nice board to start with.
 The documentation is superb and the amount of examples and external